Tense Control: How to Maintain it?

 Think about it.
 Writing in future tense may work for some writers but you will soon run out of things to write.
 This might be more appropriate for short story writing.

-Present tense is not the worst and many writers also prefer to write in present tense.
+Present tense is not the worst and many writers also prefer to write in the present tense.
 Past tense stays on top as the most popular form of writing novels.
 This is just the way readers expect a story to be told.

 Professional / Educational Writing